 Alcohol: Alcoholic beverages of any kind are not allowed in any open park space; unless an authorized beer or wine garden is approved under a Special Event Permit.
 If an event is granted permission by the City to have a beer/wine garden, the event organizer must secure and post a license as required by the Washington State Liquor Control Board.
 Please allow at least 45 days for processing the application through the State.

 Sale or Distribution of Food, Beverages, Merchandise, and/or Admission: It's illegal to sell, give away or distribute food, beverages, goods, or merchandise and/or charge admission for an event in any park without a City issued Special Event Permit.

 Food Vendors: All food vendors must be self-contained and provide any and all items associated with the preparing, cooking, and selling of food items.
 This includes, but is not limited to cooking units, utensils, food prep area, hot and cold food/beverage storage, and those items necessary to meet health department requirements and local fire codes.
 Utility hook-ups (electrical and water) are limited and may not be available in all areas.

 You may submit applications for Clark County Public Health Temporary Food Event Permits online.

-Food vendors are responsible for the safe removal of coals, grease and/or any debris associated with their food booth.
+Food vendors are responsible for the safe removal of coals, grease, and/or any debris associated with their food booths.
 Vendors must provide a trash container for all debris to be appropriately disposed of.